jzhousz/iano/SynapseCounter_TopoMap/ThreeDSynapseCounter/readme.txt

 6) Set desired ROI dimensions.
 9x9x3 is generally suficient for synapse detection.

-7) Set the desired threshold. leave slider at 0 to auto threshold.
+7a)Set the desired threshold. leave slider at 0 to auto threshold.
+7b)Otherwise, check the RATS option and supply rats parameters to use adaptive thresholding.
+	Noise level = estimated threshold level of bachground (low for mostly black images) lambda      = scaling factor
+	min leaf    = minimum quad tree elaf size (dynamically determined by plugin)

 8) Select desired save options and destination folder.
 	Check any desired file types.